maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 If you notice there are a few less breadcrumb options on the settings page than you expected, then you're mostly likely using a WooThemes Theme.
 WooTheme themes disable the WooCommerce breadcrumbs in favour of the WooFramework Breadcrumbs.
 The downside to this is that there aren't quite as many options that can be changed with the WooFramework Breadcrumbs.

-To see some examples of how you can style your WooCommerce Breadcrumbs, check out the [plugin homepage](http://maddisondesigns.com/woocommerce-breadcrumbs/).
+To see some examples of how you can style your WooCommerce Breadcrumbs, check out the [plugin homepage](http://maddisondesigns.com/breadcrumbs-for-woocommerce/).

 == Installation ==

 1. Upload the 'woocommerce-breadcrumbs' folder to your '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the 'Settings > WC Breadcrumbs' menu to update the plugin settings
+3. Go to the 'Settings > Breadcrumbs for WC' menu to update the plugin settings

 == Frequently Asked Questions ==